mxr compose

 Use When

-Section titled “Use When”Write a new message in $EDITOR or from stdin in scripts.
+Section titled “Use When”Write a new message in $EDITOR or from stdin in scripts. --yes sends; --draft saves to mxr drafts without sending (the two are mutually exclusive, so no added flag can turn a draft into a send).
 Add --check to run the pre-send safety pipeline against a transient draft built from these flags — useful in CI / pre-commit hooks.

 Everyday Examples